-Not sure which houseplants will suit your space?
-Our guide to everything you need to know about house plants talks you through the options.
+Not sure which house plants will suit your space?
+Our guide to everything you need to know about common house plants talks you through the options.

 We also love combining industrial and boho styles to create a striking scheme.
 Pairing a low slung sofa with reclaimed furniture is the easiest way to achieve this look.
 White walls and wood floors make the perfect backdrop.
 Add a neutral toned, patterned rug for added interest.

 Love this look?
 See more like it (with added colour) in our boho design ideas.